ejgallego/coq-serapi/README.md

 ### Quick Overview and Documentation

-After you run SerAPI (see [building](#Building)) you should get a `sertop` binary, known as a _toplevel.
+After you run SerAPI (see [building](#building)) you should get a `sertop` binary, known as a _toplevel.
 The toplevel will read/write to stdin/stdout, so it is up to you to how to handle that.
 You can get an overview of SerAPI's options with `sertop -help`.

+The base object in SerAPI is the `[CoqObject](sertop/sertop_protocol.mli#L22)`, a sum type encapsulating core Coq objects, automatically serialized.

+**WARNING: Object packing will change in the future, however adapting should be straigforward**

 There are four categories of commands:

-- `(Control control_cmd)`: Instruct Coq to perform some action.
-Typically checking a proof, or setting an option.
+- `(Control [sertop/sertop_protocol.mli#L66](control_cmd))`: Instruct Coq to perform some action.
+Typically to check a proof, set an option, modify a load_path, etc...
+Every type of call will produce a unique numeric tag for the command `(Answer id Ack)` and possibly zero or more different _tagged_ [answers](sertop/sertop_protocol.mli#52), to end with a tagged `(Answer id Completed)`.

-- `(Query (preds limit pp) kind)`:
-   Search for Coq objects of kind `kind`.
+- `(Query (preds limit pp) kind)`: **IMPORTANT: The Query API format will change soon, don't rely too much on it** Search for Coq objects of kind `kind`.
 This can range from options, current goals and hypotheses, tactics, etc... `preds` is a list of conjunctive filters and `limit` is an option type specifying how many values the query should return. `pp` controls the output format, with current value `PpSexp` for full serialization, `PpStr` for pretty printing.
 For instance:
    ```lisp
 (Query (((Prefix "Debug")) (Some 10) PpSexp) Option)